 Third Parties (Rights Against Insurers) Act 2010: New regime in force 1 August 2016Print publication

 The long-awaited Third Parties (Rights Against Insurers) Act 2010 (the 2010 Act), which simplifies the procedure for bringing claims directly against the insurers of insolvent defendants, will come into force on 1 August 2016.
-Walker Morris’ Andrew beck highlights key aspects of the 2010 Act, which applies to all types of liability insurance and will therefore be of interest to potential claimants in all sectors.
+Walker Morris’ Banking Litigation specialist highlights key aspects of the 2010 Act, which applies to all types of liability insurance and will therefore be of interest to potential claimants in all sectors.

 The story so far